openfaas/workshop/lab7.md

 Now go to GitHub and create a new issue.
 Type "test" for the title and description.

-Check how many times the function has been called:
+Check how many times the function has been called - this number should be at least `1`.

 ```
 $ faas list